- Season: Annual

 - Care & Maintenance: See: Safflower

-Safflower (Carthamus Tinctorius Orange) - For an unusual yet lovely flower, grow Safflower seeds for this annual with thistle-like orange flower heads.
-The Safflower plant has foliage that is thistle-like and reaches 30 - 36 inches in height.
-Safflower blooms throughout the summer with orange, tubular flowers.
+Safflower (Carthamus Tinctorius Orange) - For an unusual yet lovely flower, grow Safflower seeds for this annual with orange flower heads.
+The plant has foliage that is thistle-like and reaches 30 - 36 inches in height.
+It blooms throughout the summer with orange, tubular flowers.
 The Carthamus flower is often used for dried arrangements as is considered to be an everlasting.
-Plant orange Safflower on banks and slopes, beds and borders, containers, cottages gardens, and many other applications.
+Plant orange Safflowers on banks and slopes, beds and borders, containers, cottages gardens, and many other applications.
 The color of the blooms is outstanding, and the foliage is mildly prickly.

 Traditionally Carthamus Safflower was grown from herb seeds for its flower used in coloring and flavoring food, making dyes for silk or wool, and in medicine.
 The Carthamus herb makes a good replacement for expensive saffron.
 In the last 30 - 40 years, however, due to an increasing demand for vegetable oil in the human diet, its production as an oilseed crop has received a great deal of attention as it provides a quality oil that is considered to be a healthier option over other types of vegetable oil.